tiendc/gofn/README.md

 #### ToSlice

-Returns a slice for individual values.
+Creates a slice for individual values.

 ```go
 ToSlice(1, 2, 3) // []int{1, 2, 3}